thunlp/Muffin/readme.md

 ### Muffin pretrained weights

-We also provice the [pretrained Muffin weights](https://huggingface.co/Yirany/Muffin-13B-pretrained/tree/main) without training on instruction following data.
+We also provice the [pretrained Muffin weights](https://huggingface.co/Yirany/Muffin-13B-pretrained/tree/main) (uploading, will be available soon) without training on instruction following data.

 ## Serving